ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 .. [#f1] Thanks to Monster Fenrick (Taylor W) on the /r/monsterrancher chat Discord server for pointing out that the lifespan for mixed-breeds might be 60/40 the main and sub-breeds' lifespan.
 .. [#f2] A different, but equivalent, approach to calculating mixed-breed monster lifespans is described in `Penopat's GameFAQs thread <https://gamefaqs.gamespot.com/boards/946519-monster-rancher-ds/56024426>`_.
+.. [#f3] Assuming you raise a monster such that their lifespan decreases by 44 each month.
+If the monster has a starting lifespan of 1500 (ex.
+Joker) then tofu will increase their lifespan by ~11.4% (2y 11m -> 3y 3m).
+If the monster has a starting lifespan of 2500 (ex.
+Hengar) then tofu will increase their lifespan by ~12.3% (4y 9m -> 5y 4m).